DataArtifex/.github/profile/README.md

 ![workflow](https://github.com/DataArtifex/.github/blob/main/profile/dartfx_workflow.png)

-To achieve this, we are building, in collaboration with data custodians, research communities,  developers, and key stakeholders, an open-source ecosystem powered by metadata standards, knowledge graphs, intelligent agents, and APIs.
+To achieve this, we are building, in collaboration with data custodians, research communities,  developers, and other stakeholders, a collection of open-source packages powered by metadata standards, knowledge graphs, intelligent agents, and APIs.

 ## Overview